MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/production-how-to-display-work-center-statistics.md

 ---
-    title: How to: Display Work Center Statistics | Microsoft Docs
+    title: How to Display Work Center Statistics | Microsoft Docs
     description: You can view work center statistics to get information about expected and actual capacity, quantity, and value of production orders.
     services: project-madeira
     documentationcenter: ''